AmateurECE/twardyece-repository/docs/Reference/Git.md

 # Advanced Stash Operations

 Show the contents of the stash using `git stash show [-p]`.
 There are also aliases for the stash refs in the local checkout, which allows use of `git-diff` to inspect the stash:

 ```
 # View changes to `a.file` in the topmost stash entry
 git diff stash@{0}^1 stash@{0} -- a.file
 ```

+Running `git stash show` without `-p` will show the diff in "short form"--that is, only the paths of the files that have changed, and not the content.
+Finally, running `git stash list` will show the entries in the stash.

+Sometimes, popping an entry from the stash will result in merge conflicts.
+To recover from this, one easy way is to run `git reset --merge`.
+NOTE, however, that this will return the index and the working tree to a completely clean state--any staged or unstaged changes that were present before running `git stash pop` will be lost.

 # Preparing patches to submit to a mailing list